Byron Leftwich: Arizona Cardinals

 On May 9, 2016, Leftwich was hired by the Arizona Cardinals as a coaching intern during training camp.
 He was given the duty to help train the Cardinals quarterbacks.
 On January 27, 2017, Leftwich was hired by the Cardinals as their quarterbacks coach under head coach Bruce Arians, who had been his offensive coordinator on the Pittsburgh Steelers.
 Shortly after Bruce Arians retired as head coach of the Arizona Cardinals and Steve Wilks took his place.
 On October 19, 2018, after the Cardinals fired offensive coordinator Mike McCoy, Leftwich was promoted to take over his role as interim offensive coordinator.
-On December 31, 2018, Leftwich was fired by the Cardinals, along with head coach Steve Wilks and the team finished 3-13, their worst record since 2000.
+On December 31, 2018, Leftwich was fired by the Cardinals, along with head coach Steve Wilks and the team finished 3–13, their worst record since 2000.

 Tampa Bay Buccaneers

 On January 8, 2019, Leftwich was hired by the Tampa Bay Buccaneers as their offensive coordinator, reuniting with new head coach Bruce Arians.
 Arians, who was returning from retirement, said in an interview with ESPN that he "wouldn't have taken the job if it wasn't for general manager Jason Licht, and probably wouldn't have taken the job if Byron Leftwich wasn't available".

 After the 2020 regular season, Arians stated that he had delegated the offense to Leftwich, and expressed frustration that the coordinator was not interviewed by other NFL teams for a head coaching position.
 At the end of that season, their second with Arians and Leftwich, the Buccaneers won Super Bowl LV.
-After the 2021 season, Leftwich received multiple head coaching interviews but was never hired by any organization.
+After the 2021 season, Leftwich received multiple head coaching interviews but was not hired by any organization.

-Leftwich was fired by the Buccaneers after the 2022 season.
+On January 19, 2023, Leftwich was fired from the Buccaneers organization.

+Colorado

+In March 2025, Leftwich was hired as an assistant coach for the Colorado Buffaloes under head coach Deion Sanders.